Is there a problem you might need help with?

-Type the pattern name on the search box beside the “About Us” tab.
+Type the pattern name on the search box beside the “Help” tab.

 If you forgot the name of the pattern, describe it in a few words.
 We hope that it will show up on the search results.

-Another option is to search through the Categories section in the right column of an individual page, or go to the footer and check the “Quick Links” section.
+Another option is to search through the Categories section in the right column of an individual page

 This will need you to make your best guess to what category the article might be saved.

 With all these options, we hope that it will help you find the article you are searching for.